-‘Counting On’ Stars Jana, Jessa Duggar Arrive In Texas For Sister Jinger’s Baby Birth Says In Touch
+‘Counting On’ Stars Jana, Jessa Duggar Arrive In Texas For Sister Jinger’s Baby Birth, Reports ‘In Touch’

 Fans of Counting On star Jinger Duggar have eagerly been anticipating the birth of her and husband Jeremy Vuolo’s first child.
-The couple, who married in November of 2016, is looking forward to the big event which could reportedly, happen any day now according to a report by In Touch Weekly.
+The couple, who married in November of 2016, is looking forward to the big event which could reportedly happen any day now, according to a report by In Touch Weekly.

-Jinger’s husband Jeremy Vuolo shared two photos on Instagram of his wife’s sisters Jana Duggar and Jessa Duggar, along with Jessa’s husband Ben Seewald and their son Spurgeon on June 25 during their visit to Laredo, Texas where the couple resides.
+Jinger’s husband Jeremy Vuolo shared two photos on Instagram of his wife’s sisters Jana Duggar and Jessa Duggar, along with Jessa’s husband Ben Seewald and their son Spurgeon on June 25 during their visit to Laredo, Texas, where the couple resides.

 The Duggar family members are reportedly in town for the birth of Jinger’s first child, reported In Touch.
 Jana is a midwife, having attended at the births of her sister Jill’s two children and Jessa’s two sons.